Geonhee-LEE/mpc_ros/readme.md

 ```

 ## Operation

-### Total navigation in simulation
+### Total navigation in simulation:
 ```
 roslaunch mpc_ros roslaunch mpc_ros mpc_Gazebo.launch
 ```
 In the GAZEBO simulation, you can check the local planner as non-linear model predictive control.

-### Tracking the trajectory such as infinity-shaped, epitrochoid, square using non-linear model predictive control.
+### NMPC(local planner):
 ```
 roslaunch mpc_ros local_mpc_Gazebo.launch
 ```

-### Tracking the trajectory such as infinity-shaped, epitrochoid, square using dynamic window approach.
+Tracking the trajectory such as infinity-shaped, epitrochoid, square using non-linear model predictive control.

+### DWA:
 ```
 roslaunch mpc_ros dwa_Gazebo.launch
 ```
+Tracking the trajectory such as infinity-shaped, epitrochoid, square using dynamic window approach.